 We store your data is a secure database using ‘https’ technology and access to your personal data is password-protected.
 We do not store sensitive data such as payment card information on our database with all payments being processed directly through the card processer.

 We regularly monitor our system for possible vulnerabilities and attacks.

 Who will we share your information with?

-In order to achieve the above stated purposes for which we will process your personal data, we may need to share this information with various third-party organisations such as placement providers, host families, foreign authorities, accountants, insurance providers, travel agents, and technical resource providers.
+In order to achieve the above stated purposes for which we will process your personal data, we may need to share this information with various third-party organisations such as placement providers, host families, foreign authorities, accountants, travel agents, and technical resource providers.

 Projects Abroad will never share your personal data with third-parties that intend to use it for their own purposes like direct marketing.

 Projects Abroad will transfer your personal data to the destination(s) you have chosen to volunteer and they may also share relevant data with your selected project.

 No third party we employ who must have access to our data in order to perform their function will be allowed to use any of that data for any purpose unrelated to the purposes stated above.